 The video more or less tell you everything that goes in the ragu:

 Onion, garlic, good extra virgin olive oil.
 Pork sausage, veal, pork ribs, and braciole (pieces of veal wrapped around parmesan cheese, garlic, basil, parsley, raisins, pine nuts).
-You brown the meats in the pan, then cover it with tomato juice.
+You brown the meats in the pan, then cover it with tomato puree.
 Put it on super low, just so it barely bubbles, all day.
 Skim of the fat.
 Toss the sauce with the pasta as your first course, then serve the meat as main course with wild greens sauteed in garlic and pepperoncino.

 A good testament to a solid base recipe is this: even I took off running with the ingredients and put my own interpretation to it, the result is still fantastic.
 I may have really been Italian in my past life after all!